zero01101/openOutpaint/README.md

  9. now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence
  10. enable the mask mode to prepare previously rendered imagery for touchups/inpainting, then paint over the objectionable region; once your masked region is drawn, disable mask mode and change your prompt if necessary, then click over the canvas containing the mask you just painted to request the refined image(s)
  11. play around with the available options!
+  - snap to grid, uh, snaps to the grid
+  - mask mode is practically identical to A1111's inpainting mask, except that...
-  - scale factor affects the size of both the painting reticle and mask blob
+  - scale factor affects the size of both the painting reticle __and__ mask blob
+  - overmask and related px value expands the area masked in img2img outpaints to attempt and camouflage the seam between images, it's _partially_ functional currently and correcting the flaws are already in the //todo and issue tracker
   - ...everything else is pretty much just a regular stable diffusion option so i presume you know how you use those
  12. click "dl canvas" to save the cropped region of outpainted canvas (thanks [@Kalekki](https://github.com/Kalekki)! (https://github.com/zero01101/openOutpaint/pull/2))
  13. click "new image" to blank the canvas and start all over only to discover that it's like 2 AM and you have to go to sleep because you have work in about 4 hours